jmintb/blog/content/blog/programming_language_1.md

 date = 2023-07-17
 +++

-Before diving in, I want to make it clear that I am not(yet) an expert in compiler and language development.
-I have a bit of experience from my bachelor project which involved implementing a JIT compiler for a language developed by my university.
-This experience made me hungry for more and served as inspiration for all sorts of ideas I want to try out.
-I will make plenty of mistakes and have to learn along the way.
-By documentating the process you can learn from my mistakes as well :)

 ## Overview

 This blog post is the first in (hopefully) a series on building and designing a programming language.
 For now the primary